bitfocus/companion-module-toggl-track/companion/HELP.md

 **Get Current Timer**

-Companion only knows the ID of timers it has started, if a timer is started from another application or the toggle website then this action will get the ID so Companion knows about it.
+Companion only knows the ID of timers it has started.
+If you did not enable time entry poller you can use this action to poll the current time entry, if a timer is started from another application or the toggle website so Companion knows about it.

 **Stop Current Timer**